Content Marketing Guide for Local Business

 4. Content topic ideas are listed and integrated into the Editorial calendar.
 This sets out a timetable for when to complete topic research and begin drafting the content.

-6. Once the first draft is completed, edit are made, headings added, images directly reflecting the intent and purpose are selected and a revised draft created.
+6. Once the first draft is completed, edits are made, headings added, images directly reflecting the intent and purpose are selected and a revised draft is created.

 Using quality and targeted content to attract visitors and increase website article ranking is directly affected by the length of articles.
 Search engines disdain short articles as not having value or not really covering the topic.
-WE recommend to our clients that when creating long-form articles, the strive to be at least 2,000 words in length.
+We recommend to our clients that when creating long-form articles, they strive to be at least 2,000 words in length.

 According to Copy Press.com, “2416 Words: The Average Word Count of Top Ranked Searches”